Buying a Laptop For Few Bucks If You Have Some Tech Skills

 A headphone connector is good, for when you need audio and want to work in a quiet space.
 Headphones good enough for spoken voice can be about a dollar a set, new.

 A printer connector can be useful but not required.
 You may be able to print elsewhere from a flash drive, like at a public library, but a printer connector may save you money, although new printers may be USB anyway.

 A connector for an external SVGA display monitor can be helpful.
-An external monitor is most useful for emergencies, like if your laptop’s display breaks down.
+A cheap external monitor is most useful for emergencies, like if your laptop’s display breaks down.